a-maumau/notificator/README.md

 hogehoge | python slack_notify.py
 ```
 This will make `slack_notify.py` run after `hogehoge` ended.
 I recommend this style because we do not need to embed this in the code.

+# For Lazy People
+You can just use `notify.py`
+only you need to do is rewrite the `secret` class for your setting.